KiandaBPM/docs/content/docs/platform/rules/form-actions/close-form.md

      ![Edit process - ID field](/images/rule-close-instance-id.jpg)

    **Query string parameters** are used to populate form or fields when a given form is loaded.
-To learn more about query parameters go to [Query parameters](/docs/platform/pages/link/#heading).
+To learn more about query strings, visit [Query Strings](/docs/platform/pages/querystrings/) and for a more specific example visit [Close rule Query Strings](/docs/platform/pages/querystrings/#close-rule-query-strings).